Winter in Scotland 2022: When is the shortest day of the year and what is the winter solstice?

 It shows the first day of winter in the UK was Thursday, December 1 2022.

-However, the astronomical calendar - that according to the National Centers for Environmental Information is based on the natural rotation of the Earth around the sun - states that winter starts on Wednesday, December 21 and ends March 20, 2023.
+However, the astronomical calendar - that the National Centers for Environmental Information reports is based on the natural rotation of the Earth around the sun - states that winter starts on Wednesday, December 21 and ends March 20, 2023.

 When is the shortest day of the year?

-With the astronomical calendar we can determine that the shortest day of the year (i.e., the Winter Solstice) will fall on Wednesday, December 21.
+With the astronomical calendar we can determine that the shortest day of the year (i.e., the Winter Solstice) fell on Wednesday, December 21.

 What is the Winter Solstice?